wprender/cloudbreak-docs/docs/index.md

 Follow the instructions for [installing the Cloudbreak Deployer](onprem.md).
 Alternatively, you can consider using one of the [pre-built cloud images that includes Cloudbreak Deployer](#pre-built-images) pre-installed.

-> **IMPORTANT:** If you plan to use Cloudbreak on Azure, you **must** use the [Azure Setup](azure.md) instructions to configure the image.
+> **IMPORTANT:** If you plan to use Cloudbreak on Azure, you **must** use the [Azure Setup](azure.md#deploy-using-the-azure-portal) instructions to configure the image.

 <div id="pre-built-images"></div>
 ### Using the Pre-Built Cloud Images

 We have pre-built cloud images with Cloudbreak Deployer pre-installed.
-Following the steps will guide you through the provider specific configuration and launching clusters using that cloud provider.
+In the below table you can find the provider specific guides to configure and launch **cbd (Cloudbreak Deployer)** then clusters.

-> **VM requirements:** 4GB RAM, 10GB disk, 2 cores recommended
+> **Minimum and Recommended VM requirements:** 4GB RAM, 10GB disk, 2 cores recommended

 | Cloud | Cloud Image |
 |---|---|